Policy --- Regulating Platforms & Ecosystems

 As such, in February 2020 I co-organized a workshop on Regulating Platforms and Ecosystems along with Prof. Yiannis Lianos, Chair, Global Competition Law and Public Policy and Director, Centre for Law, Economics and Society of UCL, and the World Economic Forum’s Digital Initiative.
 We had five heads of European Competition Authorities and the Chair of the OECD Competition Group, but also customer advocate representatives, antitrust judges, and executives such as Facebook’s Director for Economic Policy, and thought leaders in the space such as Marco Iansiti, Geoff Parker and Annabelle Gawer.
 This well-received workshop will pave the way for significant new work, including a Special Section of the journal I co-edit, Industrial and Corporate Change, with leading contributors on this cutting-edge topic.

-Yiannis Lianos (President of Greece’s Competition Commission) and I have written a forthcoming ICC paper on regulating ecosystems in theory and practice, and we have collaborated on policy as well.
+Yiannis Lianos (President of Greece’s Competition Commission) and I have written an ICC paper on regulating ecosystems in theory and practice, and we have collaborated on policy as well.
 I was a pro bono member of the Law Preparation Committee of Greece’s new Antitrust Law and am the Hellenic Competition Commission’s Chief Expert Advisor on the Digital Economy.

 Finally, with Evolution Ltd, I also apply this work as it relates to particular firms and their ecosystem challenges.
 It’s been fascinating to work with some of the worlds’ top tech and platform firms and advisories, and bridge theory and practice.
 Some of this work has resulted to the White Paper I wrote with my EvolutionLtd colleagues (including a former EU Innovation Minister and McKinsey Senior Partner) on how Big Tech regulation and the EU’s Digital Markets Act will reshape the competitive and strategic context.

 Ongoing work includes focusing on a fascinating context- the Artificial Intelligence ecosystem.
-In a recent forthcoming paper in Strategy Science, ETHZ’s Stefano Brusoni, BCG’s Francois Candelon and I explore the evolutionary dynamics of the AI ecosystem, and its implications for strategy and policy.
+In a paper in Strategy Science, ETHZ’s Stefano Brusoni, BCG’s Francois Candelon and I explore the evolutionary dynamics of the AI ecosystem, and its implications for strategy and policy.